AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/security-scan-tool-troubleshooting-guide.md

 ### What information is needed when submitting a support ticket?

 Please provide the domain name exactly as it is submitted for the [security scan](https://experienceleague.adobe.com/en/docs/experience-cloud-kcs/kbarticles/ka-26357), MAGEID, and Cloud Project_ID.
+Note that the Cloud Project_ID is not required for Adobe Commerce on-premises.

 ### What happens if I remove my store from scan tool scanning?